edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 ## Reducing 412s {/* reducing-412s */}

-By default, {{ PRODUCT_NAME }} will only serve prefetch requests from the edge cache.
-If a request cannot be served from the cache, a 412 status is returned.
+By default, {{ PRODUCT }} will only serve prefetch requests from the edge cache.
+If a request cannot be served from the cache, a `412 Precondition Failed` status is returned.
 This protects your origin servers from additional traffic associated with prefetching.

-If you're seeing a surprisingly high number of 412s in your logs:
+Troubleshooting excessive `412 Precondition Failed` responses:

-1. Ensure that the URLs you're prefetching match exactly those that are fetched during page navigation.
+1. Ensure that the URLs being prefetched are an exact match to those fetched during page navigation.
 Prefetch URLs will have `?{{ COOKIE_PREFIX }}_prefetch=1` whereas the URLs associated with page navigation won't.
 That's okay.
 The `{{ COOKIE_PREFIX }}_*` query parameters are automatically excluded from the cache key.
 Just ensure that there are no other differences.
 2. Ensure that `caching` settings have stale-while-revalidate enabled.
 For example:

 ```js filename="routes.js"